mindspore-ai/docs/docs/mindspore/source_en/faq/feature_advice.md

 ## FAQ

+### Q: What should I do if the results of some tutorial examples differ from those in the documentation when run on a CPU (Linux, macOS, Windows), or if an error occurs during execution?

+A: The documentation examples have been verified only on Ascend.
+Unless otherwise specified, verification and support for CPUs, GPUs, and other components are not provided by default.

 ### Q: Is the `input=np.random.uniform(...)` format fixed when the MindIR format is exported?

 A: The format is not fixed.
 This step is to create an input for constructing the network structure.
 You only need to input the correct `shape` in `export`.
 You can use `np.ones` and `np.zeros` to create an input.